AnyLogic

 Task start block

-[Visible if Task type is defined as Go to flowchart]
+[Visible if Task type: Go to flowchart]

-ResourceTaskStart block that starts the flowchart defining the task process.
+The ResourceTaskStart block that starts the flowchart defining the task process.

 Local variable: T unit — the resource unit

-At downtime equipment:
+At downtime equipment

 [Compatible for Unit type: Jib Crane, Overhead Crane, moving resources defined by the ResourcePool or transporters defined by the TransporterFleet blocks.]

-Here you choose where the equipment or its moving part (for the cranes) go at downtime.
+Defines where the equipment or its moving part (for the cranes) go at downtime.
 Has the following options:

 • stays where it is — equipment remains stationary during downtime.